Charles V, Holy Roman Emperor: Birth and childhood

-Charles's mother went into labor at a ball in February 1500.
-At that point the newborn's royal prospects were relatively modest as heir to the Burgundian Habsburg realms in the Low Countries.
-He was named in honor of Charles "the Bold" of Burgundy, who had tried to turn the Burgundian state into a continuous territory.
+Charles's mother went into labour at a ball in February 1500.
+He was named in honour of Charles the Bold of Burgundy, who had tried to turn the Burgundian State into a continuous territory.
 When Charles was born, a poet at the court reported that the people of Ghent "shouted Austria and Burgundy throughout the whole city for three hours" to celebrate his birth.

-Given the dynastic situation, the newborn was originally heir apparent only of the Burgundian Low Countries as the honorific Duke of Luxembourg and became known in his early years simply as "Charles of Ghent".
-He was baptized at the Church of Saint John by the Bishop of Tournai: Charles I de Croÿ and John III of Glymes were his godfathers; Margaret of York and Margaret of Austria his godmothers.
+Given the dynastic situation, the newborn was originally heir apparent only of the Habsburg Netherlands, being given the honorary title Duke of Luxembourg.
+He was also second in line to the Austrian duchies, becoming known in his early years simply as "Charles of Ghent".
+He was baptised at the Church of Saint John by the Bishop of Tournai.
+The Burgundian nobles Charles I de Croÿ and John III of Glymes were his godfathers, and Margaret of York and Margaret of Austria, respectively his step-grandmother and aunt, his godmothers.
 Charles's baptism gifts were a sword and a helmet, objects of Burgundian chivalric tradition representing, respectively, the instrument of war and the symbol of peace.
-The death in July 1500 of young heir presumptive Miguel de Paz to Iberian realms of his maternal grandparents meant baby Charles's future inheritance potentially expanded to include Castile, Aragon, and the overseas possessions in the Americas.
+The death in July 1500 of the young heir presumptive Miguel de Paz to the Iberian realms of his maternal grandparents meant baby Charles's future inheritance potentially expanded to include Castile, Aragon, and the overseas possessions in the Americas.

-In 1501, his parents Philip and Joanna left Charles in care of Philip's step-grandmother Margaret of York and went to Spain.
-The main goal of their Spanish mission was the recognition of Joanna as Princess of Asturias, given prince Miguel's death a year earlier.
-They succeeded despite facing some opposition from the Spanish Cortes, which was reluctant to create the premises for Habsburg succession.
+In 1501, his parents Philip and Joanna left Charles in care of Philip's step-grandmother Margaret of York in Mechelen and went to Spain.
+The main goal of their Spanish mission was the recognition of Joanna as Princess of Asturias, given Prince Miguel's death a year earlier.
+They succeeded despite facing some opposition from the Castilian Cortes, which were reluctant to create the premises for Habsburg succession.
 In 1504, when her mother Isabella died, Joanna became Queen of Castile.
 Charles only met his father again in 1503 while his mother returned in 1504 (after giving birth to Ferdinand in Spain).
-The Spanish Ambassador Fuensalida reported that Philip often visited and they had lots of fun.
+The Spanish Ambassador Gutierre Gómez de Fuensalida reported that Philip often visited and they had lots of fun.
 The couple's unhappy marriage and Joanna's unstable mental state however created many difficulties, making it unsafe for the children to stay with the parents.

-Philip was recognized king of Castile in 1506.
+Philip was recognized King of Castile in 1506.
 He died shortly after, an event that was said to drive the mentally unstable Joanna into complete insanity.
-She was retired in isolation into a tower of Tordesillas.
+She was retired in isolation to the Royal Palace of Tordesillas.
 Charles's grandfather Ferdinand took control of all the Spanish kingdoms, under the pretext of protecting Charles's rights, which in reality he wanted to elude.
 Ferdinand's new marriage with Germaine de Foix failed to produce a surviving Trastámara heir to the throne, so Charles remained the heir presumptive to the Iberian realms.
-With his father dead and his mother confined, Charles became Duke of Burgundy and was recognized as prince of Asturias (heir presumptive of Spain) and honorific archduke (heir apparent of Austria).
+With his father dead and his mother confined, Charles became Duke of Burgundy and was recognised as Prince of Asturias (heir presumptive of Castile) and honorific Archduke (heir apparent of Austria).